petelove666/Responsive-Tabs/README.md

 1.0 Initial release
 1.1 Namespacing of function
 1.2 Improvements to efficiency and readability of code, especially around element creation and attribute setting
 1.3 More efficient selectors, some clearer variable naming
+1.4 Removed necessity for an initially active tab to be set within the markup

 Key features
 ============